splunk-soar-connectors/metadefendersandbox/README.md

 summary.total_objects_successful | numeric |  |   2

 ## action: 'ip reputation'
-Get the reputation for one given IP address (returns with the last 10 Filescan Sandbox reports)
+Get the reputation for one given IP address (returns with the last 10 MetaDefender Sandbox reports)

 Type: **investigate**
 Read only: **True**